 - For each day of the week choose your protein source (to keep it varied look for 3 to 4 options you can use each week).
 Aim for a piece of protein that is the size of your hand.

 - Choose one main carbohydrate source per meal.
 If you are on a tight budget then rice, potatoes, and rice noodles make great low FODMAP options.
-A serve is generally 1 cup of cooked rice, grain or pasta, or 1 gluten free roll or wrap… if you are still feeling hungry check your Monash or FODMAP Friendly Apps to see if you can increase your serving size.
+A serve is generally 1 cup of cooked rice, grain or pasta, or 1 gluten free roll or wrap… if you are still feeling hungry check your Monash University FODMAP Diet App to see if you can increase your serving size.

 - Try having a piece of fruit, a handful of low FODMAP nuts or seeds, low FODMAP cheese & crackers, lactose free yoghurt or some low FODMAP hummus and vegetables sticks as easy snacks options.
 Focus on including food groups that you aren’t eating in your main meals.

 - When it comes to fruit, try to have two pieces per day in separate serves.
 Leave 2 to 3 hours between each serve.

 - Don’t forget the dairy.
 If you can tolerate lactose free dairy products aim to consume 2 to 3 serves per day.
 A serve is 1 cup of lactose free milk, 1 pottle of lactose free yoghurt or 2 slices of hard cheese.
 If you can’t tolerate dairy make sure your low FODMAP milk replacement is fortified with calcium, and have a chat to a dietitian to make sure you are meeting your calcium needs.

 Make Things Easier On Yourself

 - Don’t plan when you are hungry!
 If you are feeling hungry put down your pen and paper and find something to eat… you will be more focused and positive after a snack.